arvindshekar07/VehicalDetection/README.md

     return hist_features

 ```
-The features comming out out of these two functions are concatinated  to forma single feature vector.
+The features coming out out of these two functions are concatinated  to form a single feature vector.

 ![image1]
 The above every even images is an ouput that comes on performing HOG.